-The Federal Act on Data Protection of 19 June 1992 (Data Protection Act, hereinafter the "DPA") and the Ordinance to the Federal Act on Data Protection of 14 June 1993 (ODPA).
-Since Switzerland is not a member of the EU, it does not have to comply with the EU Data Protection Directive, the EU Regulation or any other directives applicable in this field.
+The Federal Act on Data Protection of 19 June 1992 (the Data Protection Act, the "DPA") and the Ordinance to the Federal Act on Data Protection of 14 June 1993 ("ODPA").

+Since Switzerland is not a member of the EU, it does not have to comply with the EU General Data Protection Regulation or any other directives applicable in this field.